carosio/kellner/README.md

 - supports only .ipk packages
 - builds one index only (one would need multiple instances to serve architecture specific packages for example)

+### Name

+'Kellner' is the german term for 'waiter'.
+As such, a 'Kellner' serves / delivers things listed on a menu. *kellner* delivers packages, based upon a created index (the menu).